Karthik2370/Mind-Meld/README.md

 ## Features

 - ⚡ Real-time multiplayer (Socket.IO)
-- 🎨 Modern, responsive UI (React)
+- 🎨 Modern, responsive, and mobile-friendly UI
 - 🏆 All-time best (shortest win) tracking
-- 🤝 Synergy Scoreboard: see your best score and synergy percent with every partner
+- 🤝 Synergy Scoreboard: see your best score and synergy percent with every partner (persists across sessions)
 - 📝 Round history and high score persistence
-- 🖥️ Desktop and mobile friendly
+- 📱 Seamless experience on desktop and mobile
+- 🧠 Name autofill: remembers your name for next time
+- 🥇 Downloadable, roast-filled victory certificate as a PNG (with round history table and your names)
+- 🚨 Room full alert shows the names of the players currently playing

 ---

 ## How to Play

-1. Open [Mind Meld](https://mind-meld-game.vercel.app/) in two devices.
+1. Open [Mind Meld](https://mind-meld-game.vercel.app/) in two devices or browser tabs.
-2. Each player enters their name and selects max tries.
+2. Each player enters their name (autofilled if you’ve played before) and selects max tries.
 3. Each round, both players type a word and submit.
 4. If you both say the same word, you win!
 5. Your best (lowest) number of guesses is tracked as your all-time high score.
-6. The Synergy Scoreboard shows your best result and synergy percent with every partner.
+6. The Synergy Scoreboard (on the Start Screen) shows your best result and synergy percent with every partner.
+7. After a win, download a stylish, roast-filled certificate PNG to show off your victory!

 ---